 - Were you targeting the right people?

-One reason you’re losing sales could be that you’re not targeting the right people.
+One reason you’re losing sales could be that you’re not using the right audience targeting.
 So look closely at your lead generation strategy.
 Is it targeting the right people or just targeting businesses at random?

 If the leads you’re targeting have no interest in your product, how do you expect to close a sale?
 So make sure your leads are being qualified.
 Otherwise, you’re putting yourself in an impossible position.

 So check the tactics of your lead gen people.
 Compare the customers they’re targeting against the profiles of your ideal customers.
 If they two don’t match, you know there’s something wrong with the way they’re generating leads.

 - Did you keep your prospect interested enough?